 - Discrimination against privileges

-We assist in proving that age was the determining factor to an employer’s decision to discriminate against an individual in the workplace.
-If you feel like you’ve been denied privileges or have been treated unfairly, experienced and compassionate employment attorneys at our law firm are here to represent you in pursuing a favorable legal outcome to your case.
+We can prove that age was a determining factor in your employer’s decision to deny you certain things.
+If you feel like you’ve been denied privileges or treated unfairly, the employment attorneys at our law firm are here to represent you.

-The Pregnancy Discrimination Act forbids employers from discriminating against applicants and employees on the basis of pregnancy and pregnancy-related conditions in all aspects of employment, including (but not limited to):
+The Pregnancy Discrimination Act forbids employers from discriminating against applicants and employees on the basis of pregnancy and related conditions.

-The Pregnancy Discrimination Act protects pregnant women against workplace harassment and secures the same disability rights for pregnant employees as non-pregnant employees.
+The same law also protects pregnant women against workplace harassment and secures the same disability rights for pregnant employees as non-pregnant employees.

 The Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA) protects veterans from discrimination and retaliation in regard to: